Support programmes

 The research project should aim at a better understanding of the processes underpinning rare diseases and translating fundamental discoveries into better prevention, diagnosis or treatment for patients.
 Research can encompass all stages from bench to bedside.

 Eligible expenses encompass personnel costs, running costs and equipment.
-A max. of 10% overheads may be applicable (subject to negotiation and included in the Prize money).
+A maximum of 10% in overheads may be applied to this amount.
+These overheads are included within the prize money and are not added on top of it.

 Up to 30% of the Award's amount can be outsourced for supporting international or intranational expenses (personnel and running costs) including the private sector if they charge at cost price.